Willr2001/VikingScript/README.md

 ### Relational Operators

-- A pretty simple way to write relational operators, that hopefully even Vikings could understand it.
+- A barbaric syntax that even Vikings can understand

 ```
 x equal y